hemae/field-database/README.md

 const message = await Message.findById({messageText: 'This is message'})
 // in this case we get the first found object with filed 'messageText' equal to 'This is message'
 // or *null* if object not found
+// in this case we get the first found object with field 'messageText' equal to 'This is message'
+// or null if object not found
 ```

 <a name="findByIdAndUpdate"><h4>findByIdAndUpdate</h4></a>